PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 decreases from 54 to 53.
 No real-model conversion was repeated because this is an exact straight-line ownership extraction with complete state, callback, order, schema, identity, wrapper, route, and phase-boundary coverage.

+## Terminal SiNet/singleton-Reshape characterization checkpoint

+The refreshed inventory contains 53 unconsumed lowerer-result assignments.
+The next selected adjacent pair is terminal SiNet pre-add/resize recovery followed by post-terminal singleton-Reshape recovery.
+Both existing context aliases resolve to the exact same `shared_model_ir_pass_context`; the singleton child alone receives the fixed `include_duplicate_fanout=True` and `include_spatial_concat_post_transpose=False` policy.
+There is no branch, phase-store write, progress callback, result consumer, or other mutation between the children.

+The proposed owner must invoke the public SiNet and singleton-Reshape owners with that exact shared context, preserve their source order, forward the fixed policy only to the second child, and return the complete six-result and eight-result tuples without copying or normalization.
+The recorded terminal dequant/hard-sigmoid cleanup remains the predecessor, and recorded terminal indexed-shape convergence remains the successor.
+Both lowerer wrappers and all independent recovery routes remain intact.

+`tests/test_flatbuffer_direct_terminal_sinet_singleton_reshape_orchestration.py`
+fixes shared-context aliasing, exact policy, adjacency, observation-only results, complete schemas, and both outer phase boundaries.
+Sequential characterization under core-only `uv` reports `1 passed, 1 xfailed in 0.62s` focused and `455 passed, 1 xfailed in 19.03s` across SiNet, all singleton policies, dequant, indexed convergence, terminal HardSwish/SE, shared-context, architecture, efficiency, result, phase-store, and terminal-validation contracts.
+The sole xfail is the intentionally absent owner.
+Production, dependencies, TensorFlow isolation, and the exactly 128-ID/128-owner phase store remain unchanged.